Beauty is Not Pain! (Folliculitis; cause, treatment, preventive care)

 Denatured Alcohols: Which causes excessive dryness.

-Synthetic Fragrances: harmful if you suffer from allergies.
+Synthetic Fragrances: harmful if you suffer from allergies (often containing parabens and phthalates).

 Coal Tar: It is a by-product found in dyes to color products.
 (This one is a deep one.)